Rubio meets Qatar's prime minister before visiting Israel in a delicate balance with two allies

 Despite tensions between President Donald Trump and Israeli Prime Minister Benjamin Netanyahu, Rubio will arrive in Israel on Sunday for a two-day visit.
 It is a show of support for the increasingly isolated country before the United Nations holds likely contentious debate on the creation of a Palestinian state, which Netanyahu opposes.

 Rubio and Vice President JD Vance met Sheikh Mohammed bin Abdulrahman Al Thani at the White House.
-Later Friday, Trump and special envoy Steve Witkoff will have dinner with the Qatari premier in New York, where Trump went to commemorate the anniversary of the 9/11 attacks, the White House said.
+Later Friday, Trump and special envoy Steve Witkoff had dinner with the Qatari premier in New York, where Trump went to commemorate the anniversary of the 9/11 attacks.

 The Trump administration is walking a delicate line between two major allies after Israel took its fight with Hamas to the Qatari capital, where leaders of the militant group had gathered to consider a U.S. proposal for a ceasefire in the nearly two-year-old war in Gaza.
 Qatar is a key mediator, and while its leaders have vowed to press forward, the next steps are uncertain for a long-sought deal to halt the fighting and release hostages taken from Israel.